My shopping cart

 It may seem cool to start with but people hate sellouts.
 They want you to write because it means something and it’s relatable.
 Not because you’re getting paid for it.
 Nobody has a burning desire to read about your latest vitamin.

-If you can get your blog to a stage where you want to monetise it; there’s plenty of options that don’t involve begging people for likes and shares during a product giveaway.
+If you can get your blog to a stage where you want to monetise it, there’s plenty of options that don’t involve begging people for likes and shares during a product giveaway.
 If you can’t grow your page without giving shit away you still haven’t figured out what it is about your writing that keeps them coming back.

-If people only liked you because of the potential free shit; they have no reason to keep reading once it’s over.
+If people only liked you because of the potential free shit, they have no reason to keep reading once it’s over.
 You’ll end up with all these followers who don’t interact with your posts and inevitably your reach will go down.

 I’d rather 10,000 followers who interact with my posts than 1,000,000 who don’t.

 If you’re motivated by money then absolutely.
-There’s nothing wrong with making money from your blog, especially if it’s a part time job you’re and sinking countless hours into it.
+There’s nothing wrong with making money from your blog, especially if it’s a part time job and you're sinking countless hours into it.
 Just know that people will be less likely to read if they know it’s sponsored.
 So align yourself with the things that matter and at least enjoy the collaborations.

 Writers block is single handedly the toughest challenge to overcome on a daily basis.
 I can go days or weeks with nothing to say.
 I try my best to think of new ideas and I come up with blanks every time.
 After the second day I begin to stress that I haven’t posted in a while.